 At Queen Mary Avenue our aims in accordance with the national curriculum for music are to ensure that all pupils:

 - perform, listen to, review and evaluate music across a range of historical periods, genres, styles and traditions.

 - learn to sing and to use their voices, to create and compose music on their own and with others, have the opportunity to learn a musical instrument, use technology appropriately

 - Understand and explore how music is created, produced and communicated.

-Children will be given opportunties to achieve this through cross-curriular teaching that is embedded within topics and daily teaching of Letters and Sounds and Maths where possible.
+Children will be given opportunities to achieve this through cross-curriular teaching that is embedded within topics and daily teaching of Letters and Sounds and Maths were possible.

 Listening is necessary to hear same and different letters of our alphabet, words, sounds in our environment, and musical pitches.
 There will be a lifetime of sounds our children will need to identify.
 The sooner we encourage listening skills, the more opportunities children will have to develop them.